articuluxe/outrespace/README.md

 outrespace.el needs to be in a running emacs instance's `load-path` variable.
 An example use-package invocation is:

 `(use-package outrespace
   :after cc-mode
   :config
   (outrespace-mode 1))`

 ## Keys ##
-Outrespace defines its own keymap; adventurous uses can customize this.
+Outrespace defines its own keymap.
+You may want to override the default binding to access it, assuming you are not a masochist.
+Readers of this document are users of emacs, so I assume nothing.
+For the adventurous, it can look something like this:

 `(use-package outrespace
   :after cc-mode
   :config
-  (setq outrespace-prefix-key "\C-cx")
+  (setq outrespace-prefix-key "\C-cn")
   (outrespace-mode 1)
   )`

 The following sections describe each function present in the outrespace keymap.
 So commands would be invoked by first pressing the prefix key, followed by the listed key combination.